 It is important to note that the associate degree in special education does not qualify someone to formally teach in a special education position full-time.
 Obtaining an associate degree will enable you to work as a teacher’s aide or assistant only.
 In order to formally teach special education, you will need a bachelor’s degree, with special education being the major or a minor of the bachelor’s.
 Then you will need to get licensed by the state in order to teach at a recognized school.

-The associate degree in special education qualifies you to be a teacher’s aide, teacher’s assistant, or a paraeducator.
-These are all similar jobs; a person working in any of these positions will assist the teacher perhaps by tutoring children individually or in small groups, helping students to use computers, or helping to change problematic behavioural patterns.
+This degree qualifies you to be a teacher’s aide, teacher’s assistant, or a paraeducator.
+These are all similar jobs; a person working in any of these positions will assist the teacher perhaps by tutoring children individually or in small groups, helping students to use computers, or helping to change problematic behavioral patterns.

 There are few fields of study more impactful and important to young minds than special education teachers.
 If you wish to change young lives through education, then an associate degree in special education is a great place to begin.

 - high school diploma or GED

 An associate degree is often the start of the higher education journey.
 Work experience isn’t required to apply for this degree, but a resume filled with extracurricular activity and professional opportunities is always beneficial.
 An application to an associate degree in special education programs requires the completion of a CPR course and a background check.